He Lived Through The Spanish Flu, Now 104-Year-Old Walter Kyle 'Glad' To Get COVID Vaccine

 Born on Nov.
 12, 1916 when Woodrow Wilson was president and World War I was underway, Kyle has lived in Dallas for 56 years.

-He has lived at Presbyterian Village North, a senior living community in North Dallas for 12 years.READ MORE: Carrollton Amber Alert Ended After 10-Year-Old Rosemary Singer Is Found Safe & Father Arrested
+He has lived at Presbyterian Village North, a senior living community in North Dallas for 12 years.READ MORE: Dallas Mayor Eric Johnson Signs Order Requiring Face Coverings Inside City Government Buildings

 As of March 3, 2021, more than 216,000 Texans have received the coronavirus vaccine.